networkservicemesh/networkservicemesh/docs/nsm_api.md

  * TODO - Define other types of constraints here
  */

  /*
+  *  ConnectionContextRequest - Constraints to put on ConnectionContexts *
+  * connection_addressed - true if the NSC needs an address
+  * excluded_prefixes - prefixes which cannot be used in the context of the connection, including prefixes to route to the connection
+  *                     and addressing on the connection
+  * additional_prefix_request - request for blocks of additional addresses
+  *
+  */
+message ConnectionContextRequest {
+    required bool connection_addressed = 1;
+    repeated Prefix excluded_prefixes = 2;
+    repeated PrefixRequest additional_prefix_requests = 3;
+}

+/*
+ * PrefixRequest - request for additional prefixes
+ *
+ * address_family - address family of address being requested
+ * size - size of requested prefix
+ *
+ * TODO: We need to find a better name here than PrefixRequest since its used in Prefix *
+ */
+message PrefixRequest {
+    required uint32 address_family = 1; // See https://www.iana.org/assignments/address-family-numbers/address-family-numbers.xhtml
+    required uint64 size = 2;
+}

+/*
+ * Prefix - address prefix
+ */
+message Prefix {
+    required PrefixRequest prefix_request = 1;
+    bytes prefix = 2;
+}

+/*
  * RemoteConnectionReply - response sent from NSM2 to NSM1 in response to a